 Additionally, if you’re adding a pergola or outdoor furniture, look for pieces crafted from wood with similar textures or patterns.
 A fence with a smooth finish can pair well with sleek wooden chairs or tables, while a rustic fence might be complemented by reclaimed wood furniture.

-When it comes to enhancing your horizontal fence ideas, accessorizing can make a big difference.
+When it comes to enhancing your modern fence design, accessorizing can make a big difference.

 For easy maintenance, consider using high-quality weather-resistant paint designed for outdoor use.
 A quick wash with soap and water a couple of times a year will keep your fence looking fresh and vibrant.
 Regular inspections for any signs of wear or damage can ensure that it remains a visually appealing feature of your landscape.